Adnominal

 • predicative adjective phrase as it also modifies a noun

-Modifiers of nouns are almost always adjectival, but they can be adverbial too (see examples), implying that adnominals can be adverbial.
+Modifiers of nouns are almost always adjectival, but they can be adverbial too (see example #6), implying that adnominals can be adverbial.
 Examples:

 (Noun phrase has been underlined, head word has been boldened, and adnominals have been mentioned in square brackets in the order in which they occur.)